 How to use PM2 for Node Js Applications

 If you’ve worked on any front-end applications recently, you have likely had some contact with a Node/Express application.
-Have you ever thought about how Node.js applications are deployed and run on the server?
+Have you ever thought about how to setup PM2 for Node.js?
+Or, how Node.js applications are deployed and run on the server?
 We all must have used nodemon for application development but we can not use the same for production environments.

 I recently had a project where I needed to set up a Node application in a production environment.
 I needed a tool to solve the technical challenges of managing the Node processes and deploying the application in a very efficient manner.
 I chose PM2 for node js, which is a process manager that allows you to keep your applications alive.

 PM2 or Process Manager 2 is an incredibly versatile production process manager written in Node.js.
-It is a daemon process manager that will help you manage and keep your application online.
+It is a daemon process manager that will help you manage and keep your application online with commands like 'node js PM2 start'.

 Before digging into PM2, PM2 logs, PM2 monitoring or PM2 commands, you might want to read up on the benefits of using it.